mybasementcloud/R8x-export-import-api-scripts/devops.dev/File_and_Folder_Purpose_and_Utilization.v00.60.12.100.md

 - `devops_version.${version.revision}.version`  :  Version reference file for this version and revision of the scripts - empty file
 - `${version.revision}.${subrevision}.wip.${DATE-TIME-GROUP[YYYY-MM-DD-HHmmZZZ]}.info`  :  Version reference file with version, revision, subrevision, and Date-Time-Group - empty file

+#### Script Files

+The following scripts are in the root of the folder ./devops.dev and will execute a minimu export for import on the local managemnet server (SMS).
+Other scripts for more detailed operations and testing are located under the ```./devops[.dev]/objects[.wip]/object_operations``` folder.

+Script Files:

+- `_minimum_exports.sh`  :  Execute the author's bare minimum export operations to enable import for SMS, Critical Performance Impact (CPI) objects, like all application-sites are not exported.
+- `_minimum_exports_with_some_do_cpi.sh`  :  Execute the author's bare minimum export operations to enable import for SMS, with some commands utilizing the CLI parameter to execute with Critical Performance Impact (CPI) objects.
+- `_minimum_system_data_exports_with_some_do_cpi.sh`  :  Execute the author's standard export operations using domain "System Data" for SMS, with some commands utilizing the CLI parameter to execute with Critical Performance Impact (CPI) objects.

 #### Environmental Control Files for Operational Script Execution (json)